TeamCindy Research Grants

 Awarded for: Surface Modification of Flow Diverting Stents for Improved Cerebral Aneurysm Repair

-Cynthia Lynn Sherwin Chair of Research (in conjunction with the Carol W. Harvey Chair of Research): $30,000
+Cynthia Lynn Sherwin Chair of Research (in conjunction with Carol W. Harvey Chair of Research) : $30,000

-Awarded for: Blood-Based Biomarkers Associated with Aneurysm Vessel Wall Enhancement on Post-Contrast MRI
+Awarded for: Blood-Based Biomarkers Associated with Aneurysm Vessel Wall Enhancement of Post-Contrast MRI

 2020

-Cynthia Lynn Sherwin Chair of Research (in conjunction with the Buzz for BAF Chair of Research): $40,000
+Cynthia Lynn Sherwin Chair of Research (in conjunction with Buzz for BAF Chair of Research) : $40,000

 2019